jaamanu/jaamanu/README.md

  ## About Me

--I hold a Chemical Engineering Degree from Kumasi Technical University Ghana -Currently Enrolled with Microverse, a computer programming institute, where i am learning technical,professional and soft skills to become a  Software   Developer.
+- I hold a Chemical Engineering Degree from Kumasi Technical University Ghana
+- Currently Enrolled with Microverse, a computer programming institute, where i am learning technical,professional and soft skills to become a           Software   Developer.

 ___________________________________________________________________________________________________________________________________________________________